An open letter from an Irish education volunteer

 Personal and professional benefits

 My placement also helped me to personally grow in ways that I never would have imagined.
 If you take someone out of their normal environment and put them in a new one, you can develop unbelievably.
-You change in ways you wouldn't have imagined, you do things you would't have thought you would have done.
+You change in ways you wouldn't have imagined, you do things you wouldn't have thought you would have done.
 You learn new languages and meet new people, and the new experiences change you for the better as a person.

 Are you interested in volunteering?